CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/05_hil/07_bms-sil.md

 # BMS Software with SiL

 Testing the software component of a Battery Management System (BMS) is essential for ensuring the performance, reliability, and safety of electric vehicles.
 The BMS is responsible for tasks such as state-of-charge estimation, pre-charge control, and cell balancing, all of which directly impact battery lifespan and vehicle performance.
-Using Software-in-the-Loop (SIL) technology allows for early and cost-effective testing by replacing hardware components with virtual models.
+Using Software-in-the-Loop technology allows for early and cost-effective testing by replacing hardware components with virtual models.
 This approach enables developers to simulate and analyze BMS software behavior under various conditions before the final hardware is available.

 ---